horvathmarton/lab49-tech-talk-ctf/README.md

 - [x] Add web task 2 source
 - [x] Add OSINT description
 - [x] Add web server config to serve static content
-- [ ] Build the binary for Windows
-- [ ] Build the binary for Linux
 - [ ] ~Deploy web 1 to Heroku~
 - [ ] ~Deploy web 2 to Heroku~
-- [ ] Add CSS to make the site look nicer
+- [x] Add CSS to make the site look nicer
-- [ ] Unify the descriptions and flags, add explanation to challenge types
+- [x] Add challenge type explanations
+- [x] Unify flag formats
 - [ ] Add hints
+- [ ] Build the binary for Linux
+- [ ] Build the binary for Windows
+- [ ] Unify the descriptions
 - [ ] Create action CD
+- [ ] Align titles with the navigation buttons
+- [ ] Add submit button to challenges
+- [ ] Align longer descriptions
+- [ ] Use the same challenge name as in the list